Types of Protective Orders

 There are three types of protective orders: Emergency Protective Order (EPO), Preliminary Protective Order (PPO) and Protective Order (PO).

 An Emergency Protective Order is issued at the time of the incident by a magistrate and is only valid for 72 hours.
 A Preliminary Protective Order is petitioned through the Court before the EPO expires or if an incident has occurred that has put the petitioner in serious fear for his or her safety.
-It is valid for 15 days and must be personally served to the respondent to be valid.
+It is valid for 15 days and the magistrate must personally serve the PPO to the respondent to be valid.
 A Protective Order is entered by a judge, is valid for two years from the date it is issued and, again, must be personally served to the respondent to be valid.
 A Protective Order is valid in all 50 states and the District of Columbia, and must be carried with you at all times.

 If you have been issued an EPO that is expiring or if an act of family abuse has occurred and you would like to file for a PPO, you must appear at the Court Service Unit.
 In order to obtain a PPO, you need to apply at our office between the hours of 8:00 a.m. and 2:00 p.m.
-You will meet with an Intake Officer who will guide you through the paperwork.
+It will take a few hours to complete the process, and you will meet with an Intake Officer who will guide you through the paperwork.
 You must provide the Intake Officer with the following information: the respondent’s name, nickname, aliases, date of birth, phone numbers, a valid address where the respondent can currently be located, identifying factors, social security number (if available), and information on concealed weapon permits/weapons.
 After the paperwork has been completed you will appear before the Judge.

-A Magistrate, who can issue an Emergency Protective Order, after court hours and on weekends, can be reached at 703 746-4515.
+A Magistrate, who can issue an Emergency Protective Order after court hours and on weekends, can be reached at 703-746-4515.
 However, if you are in immediate danger, contact 911.

 advice, we do have a Lawyer Referral Service in conjunction with the Legal